adeflamingh/genomics_scripts_datawrangling/README.md

-These are scripts written for wrangling genomic data - use with cautionn and at own risk :)
+These are scripts written for wrangling genomic data - use with caution and at own risk :)
+(c) adeflamingh